UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/account_creation/index.md

 <button class="collapsible">I'm not affiliated with the university</button>
 <div class="content">
     <p>
     HPC systems are restricted to those with valid university credentials and are not available for general public use.
 However, if you are not officially affiliated with the university but are actively collaborating with university members, you may register for <a href="https://it.arizona.edu/service/designated-campus-colleague-accounts">Designated Campus Colleague (DCC) status</a>.
-This is done through human resources and provides collaborators with active UArizona credentials.
+This is done through human resources and provides collaborators with active Arizona credentials.
 Once your DCC status is approved, you may request sponsorship from a university faculty member (see the section above).
     </p>
 </div>